The3DP/The3DP/README.md

 Please contact d73928430@gmail.com for anything!
 Happy coding!
 ##
->Data tested on average speed, upating, and bug fixing.
+>Data tested on average speed, updating, and bug fixing.
 ##
 New updates!